"Our in-office assistant resigned recently, and we desperately need support.”

 Hire a Company, not an Individual

-Prialto is a managed virtual assistant service with more than a decade of experience supporting executive and executive teams.
+Prialto is a managed virtual assistant service with more than a decade of experience supporting executive teams.
 With Prialto, you hire a company instead of an individual.
-We maintain teams of virtual assistants that work in cohorts where they learn and coach one other and build meaningful careers.
-The opportunity to work side by side, albeit virtually, is much more meaningful and exciting than Business Process Outsourcing (BPO) jobs like customer support and call centers that dominate local markets.
+We maintain teams of virtual assistants who work in cohorts, where they learn from and coach one another, building meaningful careers.
+The opportunity to work side by side, albeit virtually, is much more meaningful and exciting than traditional Business Process Outsourcing (BPO) jobs, such as customer support and call centers, which dominate local markets.

-Are you ready to stop executive assistant turnover once and for all without any additional headcount to management?
-Are you ready to work with someone who loves their support role and sees it as a great career?
+Are you ready to eliminate executive assistant turnover once and for all, without requiring additional headcount for management?
+Are you ready to work with someone who loves their support role and views it as a great career opportunity?
 It’s only an email or phone call away.